WhiteflagProtocol/whiteflag-standard/wf-specification.md

 the Object Size must be provided.
 For unspecified areas and structures (Object Codes `20` and `30`) the dimensions are by definition unknown, and must be omitted.
-For all other objects, the Object Size must be omitted.
+For all other objects, the Object Size must be omitted, i.e. set to 0.

-For circle shaped areas and structures (Object Codes `21` and `31`), the `ObjectSizeDim1` field represents the radius; the `ObjectSizeDim2` field has no meaning for circle shaped areas and structures and must be omitted.
+For circle shaped areas and structures (Object Codes `21` and `31`), the `ObjectSizeDim1` field represents the radius; the `ObjectSizeDim2` field has no meaning for circle shaped areas and structures and must be omitted, , i.e. set to 0.

 For rectangle shaped areas and structures (Object Codes `22` and `32`), the `ObjectSizeDim1` field represents the length of the side